-VAT deductibility of car expenses when the car is registered to bookkeeping
+VAT deductibility of passenger car expenses when the car is added to bookkeeping

 An example.
 You have bought gas and the receipt has a VAT rate of 24 %.
 When you add the receipt to our service as an expense, you need to check the whole paid amount as an expense and select the 0 % VAT rate.